Have a sweet tooth? Check out this 101 recipe roundup full of gluten-free dairy-free cookies!

 This recipe calls for eggs, maple syrup, coconut oil, vanilla extract, gluten-free flour, and baking powder – it couldn’t be easier.

 These gingersnaps are made with just 6 ingredients – and are so soft, you won’t be crunching them up all over your clothes or need a big plate to go underneath to catch the crumbs.

 Enjoy these gluten-free dairy-free cookies any time of year – but especially around the holidays when everyone loves the gingerbread flavor.

-These cook up in under 30 minutes and of course – are gluten-free and dairy-free.
+These cook up in under 15 minutes and of course – are perfect for the holidays.

 We love amaretti cookies in our house, but I haven’t ever tried making them myself.
 Now that I have found this recipe that’s gluten-free and dairy-free, I’ll definitely be giving them a go this holiday season – and maybe even baking up some extra to share.

 So 101 gluten-free dairy-free cookies under your belt, are you feeling inspired to hop into your kitchen and make some for yourself or to share?

 I hope after seeing all these cookie options that you can now see that you still can indulge in tasty cookies even on a gluten-free and dairy-free diet.